 Approved changes to the MRPC bylaws adding nine more board members to the commission effective upon appointment.
 To meet Economic Development Administration (EDA) requirements, each county needed to appoint a new member to represent the for-profit sector and Phelps County was asked to appoint one new member to represent healthcare throughout the region.
 Appointments were made by county commissions prior to Dec.
 31, 2012 to comply with EDA regulations.

-Heard a report from Mark Kean, CPA of Kean and Company who performed audits on MRPC, MRB and related organizations.
+Page 2 of 2 - Heard a report from Mark Kean, CPA of Kean and Company who performed audits on MRPC, MRB and related organizations.
 Kean delivered a clean audit opinion with no funding or significant issues of both MRPC and MRB, the best opinion available.
 He commended MRPC staff in its financial record keeping and management.

 Learned that Vienna, Potosi and Rolla each applied for Missouri Department of Transportation Enhancement Grants, and those applications were ranked by the Transportation Advisory Committee.